josedab/josedab.github.io/content/about.md

 ## Projects
-:warning: This is still an area of development, so please come back in the future! :warning:
+:warning: This area is still in development, so please come back in the future! :warning:

 Here are some projects I have worked outside work on my free time:
 - **Netflix Conductor**: (Significant contributions) a workflow management system part of the Netflix OSS ecosystem.